hoangsonww/Flappy-Bird-Game/README.md

 ## Installation

-To run this game on your device, follow these steps:
+To run this game on your device, follow these **very simple** steps:

 1. Clone the repository to your local machine: